-Professor Edelman also served on the Editorial Board of Legal Writing: The Journal of the Legal Writing Institute, and on the Board and Executive Committee of the Association of Legal Writing Directors, and is President of the Lawyers’ Committee for Cultural Heritage Preservation (www.culturalheritagelaw.org).
-Professor Edelman is the author of the forthcoming ”Legal Writing in an International Context: Persuasive Writing and Oral Advocacy – A Text for Legal Writing Courses and Law School Competitions.”
-She is a former member of the Association of Legal Writing Directors (ALWD), and an active member of the Legal Writing Institute, and the American Society of International Law.
-She also served as Chair of the Citation Manual Advisory Committee of ALWD, and as Chair of the International Legal Exchange Section of the Association of American Law Schools.
-Professor Edelman served as Co-Director and then Assistant Dean for Legal Writing from 2000 through 2008.
+Professor Edelman also served on the Editorial Board of Legal Writing: The Journal of the Legal Writing Institute, and on the Board and Executive Committee of the Association of Legal Writing Directors, and served as President and a member of the Board of Directors of the Lawyers’ Committee for Cultural Heritage Preservation (www.culturalheritagelaw.org).
+Professor Edelman is the author of the forthcoming ”Legal Writing in an International Context: A Text for Legal Writing Courses and Law School Competitions.”
+She is a former member of the Association of Legal Writing Directors (ALWD), and a member of the Legal Writing Institute She also served as Chair of the Citation Manual Advisory Committee of ALWD, and as Chair of the International Legal Exchange Section of the Association of American Law Schools.
+Currently, Professor Edelman serves as Co-Chair of the American Bar Association Section of International Law’s International Legal Education and Specialist Certification Committee, and the Philadelphia Bar Association’s International Law Committee.

 As Director of International Programs, Professor Edelman designed and taught in Villanova’s summer program in Montréal in 2004 and 2005.
-She also designed the Villanova – University of St. Thomas summer program in Rome, which she directs and in which she has taught International Art and Cultural Heritage Law since 2007.
-Professor Edelman has also developed Villanova's new JD/LLM dual degree programs in collaboration with the University of Edinburgh, the University of Leiden, Birkbeck College of the University of London, the National University of Singapore, and the City University of Hong Kong.
+She also designed the Villanova – University of St. Thomas summer program in Rome, which she directed and in which she taught International Art and Cultural Heritage Law for nine years.
+Professor Edelman also developed Villanova's JD/LLM International Studies program in collaboration with the University of Edinburgh, the University of Leiden, Birkbeck College of the University of London, the National University of Singapore, and the City University of Hong Kong.

 Professor Edelman has been active in developing legal skills training programs for foreign lawyers and law professors.
 Her activities in this area include: